PeterMoroz/videorecorder/README.md

 video and setup videorecorder.
 The video is streamed with MJPEG protocol, Flask framework provides support of that with concept of 'generator' function
 ([see here](https://blog.miguelgrinberg.com/post/video-streaming-with-flask)) .
 The class FileWriter provides functionality to merge received frames into media-container (AVI only).
 The instance of FileWriter starts worker thread which pull frames from queue and process them - the frame taken from queue is resized if needed and appended to media-container.

+## updated [date]
+During the experimental operation it was found that Flask application (http server) becomes irresponsive when using camera resolution 1024 x 768.
+I decided to simplify design by eliminating the streaming of the video into browser.
+Also it was revealed that camera is able to give only 2 frames per second.
+I'm going to explore the picamera API documentation to get more understanding and might be I will manage to eliminate limitation of 2 FPS.